We must overcome the notion that we must be regular… it robs you of the chance to be extraordinary and leads you to the mediocre.

 Whilst I know what a relief it is to find people who understand some of the more complex parts of being a special needs parent, it still makes me sad when I see yet another post emerge from within the blogging community about how ‘normal’ doesn’t get it, doesn’t understand.
 These posts are always the one that get the comments, that get retweeted and liked and shared amongst the community with everyone chipping in with lists of what insensitive things people have said.
 These are the posts that build the walls and divide us from other parents, and these are the posts that make us seem less approachable.
 Why should we be so angry at the people who are simply the people that we used to be?
 I consider myself to be privileged to have been able to learn so much as a mother, but I haven’t forgotten who I was before I had Dominic.
 Yes I get annoyed and boy can it feel like an uphill fight, but if someone says something seemingly insensitive to me in a queue I try and answer the sentiment behind the words, or try and explain our kind of normal as best I can.

 My life changed when I accepted that I was never going to have the sort of life that my friends had, and that was ok.
 In fact, looking at the journey that I have come on, the people that I have met and the things I have learnt, I feel fantastically lucky.
 If I was given a choice I would never choose normal life, having had my very core rewired by a small child who is five, utterly dependent on me, thoroughly exhausting at times, but has taught me more about life and how we influence the world around us, including our own happiness than I could have ever imagined.
-As Dominic's mother I utterly embrace my shelter within the special needs community, and am honoured to be allowed to share other people's journeys, but I hope that perhaps we can let go of some of the anger at people that we think don't understand.
+As Dominic’s mother I utterly embrace my shelter within the special needs community, and am honoured to be allowed to share other people’s journeys, but I hope that perhaps we can let go of some of the anger at people that we think don’t understand.
 They never will if we just shout at them to go away.
-We are enormously lucky to have a loud, intelligent voice on the internet, and rather than scaring people away we could be sharing, educating and changing people's perceptions.
-In the same way we would ask people not to judge our children, we should not be so quick to judge someone just because they don't have any experience of disability, because that was us before we met our children.
-Why should we waste our energy being angry that people don't see us as normal?
-I don't want people to see Dominic as ordinary, I want them to be able to join me in celebrating that he is extraordinary.
+We are enormously lucky to have a loud, intelligent voice on the internet, and rather than scaring people away we could be sharing, educating and changing people’s perceptions.
+Then if you would like to learn more about autism, and especially the triad of impairments (which is a great way of understanding autism in general), then have a look at https://augmentive.io/blog/autism-triad-impairments as it’s a great guide.
+In the same way we would ask people not to judge our children, we should not be so quick to judge someone just because they don’t have any experience of disability, because that was us before we met our children.
+Why should we waste our energy being angry that people don’t see us as normal?
+I don’t want people to see Dominic as ordinary, I want them to be able to join me in celebrating that he is extraordinary.

 So to all the amazing mothers out there, an early Happy Mother’s Day.
 Even though we are all on our own extraordinary journey, our desire to enable our children to achieve their best, no matter what that is, and to protect them from harm is a shared one.
 And to my special friends with special children, surely we owe it to our ourselves and our children to put as much effort into celebrating our parenting as we all currently do into telling the world how frustrated we get at their lack of understanding.
 At the end of the day we have a choice.
 We can either to allow ourselves to feel like victims because we have children who look or behave in a way that isn’t considered to be ‘normal’, or we can choose to remember that the only difference between us and everyone else is the fact that we were lucky enough to have been educated by our children.
 So perhaps it is time for the special needs community to treat everyone as they wish to be treated by being inclusive and not so judgemental of people that don’t understand.
 We have the power to educate people by making sure that we are sharing the extraordinarily powerful writing out there that shows what amazing mothers are behind these children.
 We have the choice to be bloggers that bitch and moan amongst ourselves about how unfair it is that other people don’t know what life is like for us, which makes us exclude the very people we want to feel included by; or we can do our best to pass on the very gift that our amazing children gave us- the gift of knowledge, understanding and being able to see beyond the ordinary to the extraordinary.
 So what will you choose?